3D modeling: 3D model market

 A large market for 3D models (as well as 3D-related content, such as textures, scripts, etc.) exists—either for individual models or large collections.
-Several online marketplaces for 3D content allow individual artists to sell content that they have created, including TurboSquid, MyMiniFactory, Sketchfab, CGTrader, and Cults.
+Several online marketplaces for 3D content allow individual artists to sell content that they have created, including TurboSquid, MyMiniFactory, Patreon, Sketchfab, CGTrader, and Cults.
 Often, the artists' goal is to get additional value out of assets they have previously created for projects.
 By doing so, artists can earn more money out of their old content, and companies can save money by buying pre-made models instead of paying an employee to create one from scratch.
 These marketplaces typically split the sale between themselves and the artist that created the asset, artists get 40% to 95% of the sales according to the marketplace.
-In most cases, the artist retains ownership of the 3d model while the customer only buys the right to use and present the model.
+In most cases, the artist retains ownership of the 3D model while the customer only buys the right to use and present the model.
 Some artists sell their products directly in their own stores, offering their products at a lower price by not using intermediaries.

 The architecture, engineering and construction (AEC) industry is the biggest market for 3D modeling, with an estimated value of $12.13 billion by 2028.
 This is due to the increasing adoption of 3D modeling in the AEC industry, which helps to improve design accuracy, reduce errors and omissions and facilitate collaboration among project stakeholders.

 Over the last several years numerous marketplaces specializing in 3D rendering and printing models have emerged.
 Some of the 3D printing marketplaces are a combination of models sharing sites, with or without a built in e-com capability.
 Some of those platforms also offer 3D printing services on demand, software for model rendering and dynamic viewing of items.